Sustainable Agriculture Institute

 - Minimum Service period.
 The company requires an employee to be employed for a specified amount of time before they can enroll for coverage.
 This period will be communicated to an employee upon hiring

 - Working hours and days per week.
 Employees must work for the company at least a specified number of hours or days per week to qualify for coverage.
 The specific amount will be communicated to the employee upon hiring

 Exclusionary Period.
 This period applies only to employees that had a pre-existing medical condition before signing up for short term disability benefit.
-During this period, employees will not receive any benefits for short term disability.
+During this period, employees will not receive any benefits for short-term disability.

 Short-term disability pay.
-The employee will receive at least the legal minimum of disability pay, if such exists.
+The employee will receive at least the legal minimum of disability pay if such exists.
 This amount is determined by the terms of the insurance the company has purchased.
 The pay may typically amount to a percentage of the pre-disability salary of the employee, usually around 60%.

 Pay Cap.
 The pay that an employee is entitled to cannot exceed a certain amount determined by the insurance policy.

 Policy exclusions.
-Depending on the policy, not all employees may qualify for short-term disability benefit.
+Depending on the policy, not all employees may qualify for short-term disability benefits.
 Usually, a policy will not give benefits for disabilities resulting from drug/alcohol abuse, suicide attempts or work-related accidents or illnesses (which are covered by other guidelines).

-The employee may be informed of the details or ask questions at any time by contacting the Human Resources Department, an assigned official or a benefits administration office, if applicable.
+The employee may be informed of the details or ask questions at any time by contacting the Human Resources Department, an assigned official, or a benefits administration office, if applicable.

 When an employee wants to have short-term disability coverage they must contact the Human Resources Department to sign up before they need it (usually during the initial enrollment period and/or after the minimum service period).
 Those who have not signed up for coverage, meaning premium payments on their behalf will not have been made, are not eligible for short-term disability pay.